duzy/smart/README.md

 The language is inspired by [GNU make](https://www.gnu.org/software/make/).
-It has a similar syntax to `Makefile`, but a `smart` program is highly modularized, multi-dialect (extensible) and data-typed.
-In a `Makefile`, there's only a global namespace, macros defined can later be referenced by any other macros or rules.
+It has a similar syntax to `Makefile`, but a `smart` program is highly modularized, multi-dialect (extensible), and data-typed.
+In a `Makefile`, there's only a global namespace; macros defined can later be referenced by any other macros or rules.
 In `smart`, symbols are contained in a module, and the major modules are projects.
-A project is designed to be executed in order to update outdated targets, a module is to do more specific tasks and supposed to be **used** by a project.
+A project is designed to be executed to update outdated targets, a module is to do more specific tasks, and is supposed to be **used** by a project.

 A `smart` module is declared with the keyword `module` or `project`.
-A module can be imported or used by any other module using keywords `import` or `use`.
+A module can be imported or used by any other module using the keywords `import` or `use`.
 Symbols and rules defined in a module can only be accessed within the module scope.

-The `smart` language has some basic data types, this is another important difference comparing to macros in a makefile.
+The `smart` language has some basic data types; this is another important difference comparing to macros in a makefile.

-For more details please read the [documentation](https://github.com/extbit/smart/wiki/Smart-Construction).
+For more details, please read the [documentation](https://github.com/extbit/smart/wiki/Smart-Construction).

 ## Quick Start